Search Resources

 AZ Dept. of Child Safety Education Services for Children in Out-of-Home Care

-This is a written policy in AZ regarding identifying and assigning a surrogate parent, B.I.D., school of origin, transportation, and immediate enrollment (i.e., “the child shall be immediately (within two days) enrolled in a new school, even if the records normally required for enrollment cannot be provided.
+The AZ Dept. of Child Safety created a written policy regarding identifying and assigning a surrogate parent, B.I.D., school of origin, transportation, and immediate enrollment (i.e., “the child shall be immediately (within two days) enrolled in a new school, even if the records normally required for enrollment cannot be provided.
 The enrolling school shall be responsible for immediately contacting the school last attended by the child to obtain relevant academic and other records.”)

 CB's IM on Foster Care and Education (2023)